-The City of Spokane does not allocate the formula grant investments based on geographic areas.
 The need for CDBG, HOME, and ESG investment is recognized as city-wide.
-However, the City has identified a strategic priority to increase housing density and to locate affordable housing throughout the City, rather than in any one neighborhood, particularly in proximity to essential services such as parks, open spaces, schools, grocery stores, and public transit lines.
+The City of Spokane does not allocate formula grant investments based on any one geographic areas since so many neighborhoods are CDBG eligible.
+However, the City has identified a strategic priority to increase housing density and to locate affordable housing throughout the City, rather than in any one geographic location, particularly in proximity to essential services such as parks, open spaces, schools, grocery stores, and public transit lines.